-For information on the 2020-2023 Remuneration Policy and the remuneration paid in 2020 to the Directors, the Statutory Auditors, the Chief Operating Officers of the Divisions and other key personnel, please refer to the Report on remuneration policy and remuneration paid published on the Company's website.
+For information on the 2020-2023 Remuneration Policy and the remuneration paid in 2021 to the Directors, the Statutory Auditors, the Chief Operating Officers of the Divisions and other key personnel, please refer to the Report on remuneration policy and remuneration paid published on the Company's website.

-3.6 Board Committees112
+3.6 Board Committees

-CRC RC NC SSC Control and Risk Remuneration Nomination Sustainability Committee Committee Committee and Scenarios Committee Pietro Guindani Ada Lucia De Cesaris Nathalie Tocci Raphael Vermeir Nathalie Tocci Karina Litvack Raphael Vermeir Ada Lucia De Cesaris Pietro Guindani Emanuele Piccinno Karina Litvack Filippo Giansante Emanuele Piccinno Nathalie Tocci Raphael Vermeir
+CRC RC NC SSC Control and Risk Committee Remuneration Committee Nomination Committee Sustainability and Scenarios Committee Pietro Guindani Nathalie Tocci Ada Lucia De Cesaris Karina Litvack Ada Lucia De Cesaris Nathalie Tocci Raphael Vermeir Karina Litvack Raphael Vermeir Pietro Guindani Emanuele Piccinno Filippo Giansante Emanuele Piccinno Nathalie Tocci Raphael Vermeir

 At its meeting of May 14, 2020, the Board formed four internal Committees to provide advice and offer proposals: a) the Control and Risk Committee; b) the Remuneration Committee; c) the Nomination Committee and d) the Sustainability and Scenarios Committee.
-In doing so, they formed all the committees recommended by both the 2018 and 2020 Corporate Governance Codes, as well as the Sustainability and Scenarios Committee.
+In doing so, the Board formed all the committees recommended by the Corporate Governance Codes, as well as the Sustainability and Scenarios Committee.

-The composition, duties and operational procedures of Board Committees are governed by their own rules, which are approved by the Board, in compliance with the criteria outlined in the 2018 Corporate Governance Code113.
-The Committees' rules are available on Eni's website in the "Governance" section.
+The composition, duties and operational procedures of Board Committees are governed by their own Rules, which are approved by the Board, in compliance with the criteria outlined in the Corporate Governance Code.

+The Committees' Rules are available on Eni's website in the "Governance" section.